Unlikely intersections in the Torelli locus and the G-functions method: Non-trivial relations at infinite places

-We want to create relations among the values of the G-functions $y_i\in K[[x]]$ at $\xi =x(s)$ for all places $v\in \Sigma_{L,\infty}$.
+We want to create relations among the values of the G-functions in the associated family $\mathcal{G}$, see \Cref{defnfamilygfuns}, at $\xi :=x(s)$ for all places $v\in \Sigma_{L,\infty}$ as above.

 In order to be able to create these we will need the following technical lemma, following the exposition in Ch.X, \S $3.1$ of \cite{andre1989g}.
-We fix a priori, the matrix
+We fix a priori, the matrix for the G-functions of the sub-family $\mathcal{G}^{(t)}$ of $\mathcal{G}$ for a fixed $1\leq t\leq t_0=|x^{-1}(0)|$.